The Law of the Iterated Logarithm for a Class of SPDEs: Notation and Main Results

-Moderate deviation principle was proved with speed $a(\epsilon)$ which can be seen by conditions in (\ref{conditions}) to be slower than $\sqrt{\epsilon}$, the speed for large deviation principle.
-The controlled PDE version of (\ref{centered}) also referred to as the skeleton version is given by,
+One may observe that the speed, $a(\varepsilon)$ of moderate deviations is less than $\sqrt{\varepsilon}$, the speed for large deviations; hence, the term moderate is used.
+For the rate of decay we need the following controlled PDE version of \eqref{centered}, also referred to as the skeleton equation given by,